gabriel-russo/Leaflet.draw/README.md

 # Contributing

-## Testing
+## Building

-To test you can install the npm dependencies:
+To build you can install the npm dependencies:

     npm install

 and then use:

-    jake test
+    npm run build

+after that, you can get the code in `dist/` folder.

 ## Documentation

 Documentation is build with Leafdoc, to generate the documentation use

-    jake docs
+    npm run docs

 and the generated html documentation is saved to `./docs/leaflet-draw-latest.html`